blockworks-foundation/mango-explorer/docs/MarketmakingOrderChain.md

 ```
 to a chain on ETH/USDC will force the spread on BUY and SELL orders to be 0.5 USDC, meaning the BUY price will be the mid-price *minus* half the --fixedspread-value, and the SELL price will be the mid-price *plus* half the --fixedspread-value.

+`--fixedspread-value` can be specified multiple times for configurations running multiple layers or levels of `Order`s.

+Specifying multiple fixed spreads is designed to work in an intuitive way - the first BUY and SELL take the first specified spread, the second BUY and SELL take the second specified spread and so on.

+To do so, this element will:
+* Separate BUY and SELL `Order`s
+* Sort the BUY and SELL `Order`s from closest to top-of-book to farthest from top-of-book
+* Process each BUY and SELL pair using the next specified spread (substituting the last specified spread if no other one is available)

+The result is if you specify `--fixedspread-value 2 --fixedspread-value 4` the BUY and SELL `Order`s closest to top-of-book will both be given a fixed spread of 2, and the next BUY and SELL `Order`s will be given a fixed spread of 4.

+(In fact, in that example, the BUY and SELL nearest the mid-price will be given a spread of 2 and all other `Order`s will be given a spread of 4.)

+Note that one consequence of this processing of `Order`s is that the orders returned from this `Element` may be in a different sort-order to the orders that were sent to it.

 ### `MinimumChargeElement`